Alajuela and San Jose Costa Rica

-We were surprised at the police tower in one of the walking malls.
+We were surprised by the existence of a police tower in one of the walking malls.

-We also had a family we had met through a travel group we wanted to meet up with in the country, so tomorrow we will head on.
+We also had a family we had met through a travel group that we wanted to meet up with, in the country, so tomorrow we will head on.

-Funny, I used to love cities, now we are find we love more unusual places, and long to explore jungle, but not concrete jungle.
+Funny, I used to love cities, now we discover that we love more unusual places, and long to explore the jungle, but not a concrete jungle.